 Figure 3 Neodymium Magnets

 Al-Ni-Co magnets, ferrite magnets, Sm-Co magnets, and neodymium magnets are strong magnets with impressive high-temperature resistance.
 But remember to check their respective maximum operating temperatures and Curie temperatures in advance.
-Stanford Magnets is a leading supplier of permanent magnets that could stand high temperatures.
+Stanford Magnets is a leading supplier of permanent magnets that can withstand high temperatures.
 Visit our homepage to get high-quality magnets for your home or business.